Third Saturday in March

 It’s time for Lindsborg Våffeldagen, a celebration of spring and the wonders of the humble waffle.

-On Saturday, March 23, enjoy hot waffles, waffle-y savories and sweets, waffle games, and waffle photo ops around the town.
+On the third Saturday in march, plan to come and enjoy hot waffles, waffle-y savories and sweets, waffle games, and waffle photo ops around the town.
 Listings of restaurant offerings and serving times will be available at local merchants.

 Almost as popular as the edibles are Lindsborg’s distinctive Waffle People.
 In a purely Lindsborg twist, local residents dress in waffle costumes to roam the community bringing laughter and greetings of the season.
 Waffle People can be seen in various public locations between 8:00 a.m. to 2:00 p.m.